-- If your parents income has dropped by at least 15% since the 2014/15 tax year then they will need to also complete a current year income assessment form.
+- If your parents' income has dropped by at least 15% since the 2019/20 tax year, they will need to also complete a current year income assessment form.

 These forms are an alternative to the online application process detailed above:

 To get your full funding entitlement you need to be assessed based on your household income.
 You can get full information on the evidence required from the Student Finance England website.

 You will be assessed as independent from your parents if you come under one or more of the following groups:

 - You are over 25 by 1 September* or

 - are married/in a civil partnership (by 1 September) or,